adityakmehrotra/LeafAI/README.md

   <h2 align="center">LeafAI</h2>

   <p align="center">
     A web application that uses machine learning to identify leaf species from user uploaded images.
+Users can create accounts using OAuth authentication, upload images for species identification, and view their previous uploads along with the corresponding predictions.
     <br />
     <br />
     <a href="https://github.com/adityakmehrotra/LeafAI">View Demo</a>